 |17.||Sony NEX-3N||-||stereo / mono||-||-||micro||2.0||-||-||-|

 It is notable that the D40X has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D40X and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the D40X and the A5000 have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the A5000 was followed by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Sony A5000 Manual.
+Further information on the features and operation of the D40X and A5000 can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Sony A5000 Manual.

 So what conclusions can be drawn?
 Is the Nikon D40X better than the Sony A5000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.